-Self-esteem nowadays is subject to how many ‘likes’ we get on our statuses, and if it’s less than ten, our whole world crumbles around us.
+Self-esteem nowadays is subject to how many ‘likes’ we get on our statuses, and if it’s less than 10, our whole world crumbles around us.

 People’s lives have never been made so accessible to so many.

-We can spend hours every day trawling social media to find out the latest gossip and info on anyone’s life that we so wish.
-We can’t go to sleep at night without mentally rearranging everyone’s life first.
+We can spend hours everyday trawling social media to find out the latest gossip and info on anyone’s life that we so wish.
+We can’t go to sleep at night without mentally rearranging everyone’s lives first.

 We are using up so much of our energy to internally fight over why they shouldn’t have said that to that person and why Paul shouldn’t be dating Lucy, and why that selfie is so unflattering.

-Just think how free you could be become to use your energy and focus doing good with your own life if you’d simply mind your own business.
+Just think of how free you could become to use your energy and focus doing good with your own life, if you’d simply mind your own business.